secretstartups/handbook/support/workflows/account_deletion_access_request_workflows.html.md

   <p>Regards,</p>
 </details>

-If the account stays blocked, apply the `Account Verification Failed` and `Deletion Request:: Denied` labels to the issue, and close it with the following:
+If the account stays blocked or banned, apply the `Account Verification Failed` and `Deletion Request:: Denied` labels to the issue, and close it with the following:

 <details>
   <summary markdown="span">Request Closed - Account Blocked by Security</summary>